ashley-hardy/NationalParkFinder/README.md

 # National Park Finder

 [National Park Finder](http://park-finder.surge.sh/) allows users to interactively explore National Parks within the US and add them to a 'favorites' list.
 To discover areas, a user can click on the map pins to read about the area, add the park to their favorites list, or navigate to the corresponding National Park Service website.
-Data is rendered from both the Google Maps API and National Park Finder APi.
+Data is rendered from both the Google Maps API and National Park Service API.

 ![alt text](Img/Splash.png)